travellw/Braintree-Hosted-Fields---Ruby-on-Rails/README.md

 While the testing completed in Part One results in customer and transaction information being stored in this database, you are not expected to seed the database from testing alone.
 I have included a file, **seeds.rb** (db>seeds.rb), that should be used instead to seed the database.
 Use the following instructions to do so.

 0. Navigate to the project directory within your terminal.
-1. Once inside the directory run the command
+1. Once inside the directory, if you haven't already during project setup, run the command
->`rails db:seed`
+>`rails db:setup`
 2. Rails is not expressive after this command.
 It simply moves the cursor in preparation for another command.
 This means we're ready to query the database.

 ![](app/assets/images/seeding.png)